derbyjs/derby/docs/models/reactive-functions.md

 Reactive functions provide a simple way to update a computed value whenever one or more objects change.
 While model events respond to specific model methods and path patterns, reactive functions will be re-evaluated whenever any of their inputs or nested properties change in any way.

 Reactive functions may be run any number of times, so they should be [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 In other words, they should always return the same results given the same input arguments, and they should be side effect free.

-By default, the inputs to the function are retrieved directly from the model, so be sure not to modify any object or array input arguments.
-For example, slice an array input before you sort it.
-The output of the model function is deep cloned by default.
+By default, the inputs to the function are retrieved directly from the model, so be sure not to modify any input arguments in-place.
+For example, if you need to sort an array, make a copy with `array.slice()` and sort the copy.
+The output of the reactive function is deep cloned by default, so you don't have to worry about incidental output modifications affecting the inputs.

 To execute a model function, you then call `model.start()` or `model.evaluate()`.
+* `start()` immediately evaluates the function, sets the returned value to the output path, and also sets up event listeners that continually re-evaluate the function and update the output whenever any of its input paths are changed.
 * `evaluate()` runs a function once and returns the result.
-* `start()` also sets up event listeners that continually re-evaluate the function whenever any of its input or output paths are changed.

 > ```
 > value = model.start(path, inputPaths, [options], fn)
-> value = model.evaluate(inputPaths, [options], fn)
 > ```
 > ```
-> // Legacy (racer &lt;= 0.9.5)
+> // Legacy (racer <= 0.9.5)
 > value = model.start(path, inputPaths..., [options], fn)
-> value = model.evaluate(inputPaths..., [options], fn)
 > ```
 >
 > * `path` - _string \| ChildModel_ - The output path at which to set the value,